The Last Voyage of the Starship Enterprise: Dress rehearsal

 Dress rehearsal for the sketch went poorly.
-During rehearsal, Belushi was having difficulty correctly parodying the character of James T. Kirk as originally portrayed by actor William Shatner.
-Belushi had sat for several hours while being made up to look the part.
+Belushi in particular struggled to memorize his lines while delivering a believable yet humorous imitation of William Shatner's original performance, especially after having to sit still for several hours while being made up to look the part.
 Sketch writer O'Donoghue was worried that the sketch was too long and might not go over well with the audience.
-He knew that Belushi was a fan of Star Trek, and had previously rescued sketches that others thought would flop, but O'Donoghue was nervous that Belushi was not able to pull off a comedic performance on this occasion.
+He knew that Belushi was a fan of Star Trek, and had previously rescued sketches that others thought would flop, but O'Donoghue was nervous that the actor was not able to pull off a comedic performance on this occasion.

 O'Donoghue complained directly to Belushi that he thought his parody of Shatner during the dress rehearsals was inadequate and needed much improvement.
 Further, actor Chevy Chase was annoyed that he was satirizing Leonard Nimoy as Spock; he did not like the idea of playing second-fiddle to Belushi.
 During all of the rehearsals, Chase attempted to attract more attention to his character's role and dominate the scene.
 Just prior to the on-air performance of the sketch, O'Donoghue admonished Belushi and implored him to perform an effective parody.
 Belushi's dress rehearsal performance had worried executives so much that they had discussed canceling the entire sketch altogether.